tachiyomiorg/website/src/help/faq/README.md

 ### Miscellaneous
 #### What happened to the F-Droid version?

-F-Droid is no longer supported.
+**F-Droid** is no longer supported.
 Both the Stable and Preview builds are now automatically updated.

-An unofficial F-Droid repo is available at [tachi.efreakbnc.net](https://tachi.efreakbnc.net).
+An unofficial **F-Droid** repo is available at [tachi.efreakbnc.net](https://tachi.efreakbnc.net).

-#### Why do I get a `App not installed` error when installing?
-You may encounter this if you're installing an official build over an existing F-Droid build due to differing signatures.

-Backup your data, uninstall the app, then restore the data in the fresh install.

 #### iOS Version
 There is no iOS version and no plans for one.
 Since iOS and Android apps don't share code it's hard to port.